fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

     Allah ﷻ   created the Heavens and the Earth and all kinds of beasts.
-    The Quran, surah Lukman
+    The Quran, surah Luqman (Luqman)

-After completing the Creation, the Qur'an describes that Allah "settled Himself upon the Throne" (57:4) to oversee His work.
+After completing the Creation, the Quran describes that Allah "settled Himself upon the Throne" (57:4) to oversee His work.
 A distinct point is made to counter the Biblical idea of a day of rest: "We created the heavens and the earth and all that is between them in six youm, nor did any sense of weariness touch Us" (50:38).

 Allah ﷻ  is never "done" with His work, because the process of creation is ongoing.
 Each new child who is born, every seed that sprouts into a sapling, every new species that appears on earth, is part of the ongoing process of Allah's creation.

     "He it is Who created the heavens and the earth in six youm, then established Himself on the Throne.
 He knows what enters within the heart of the earth, and what comes forth out of it, what comes down from heaven, and what mounts up to it.
 And He is with you wherever you may be.
-And Allah sees well all that you do" (57:4).
+And Allah sees well all that you do"
+    Quran, surah Al-Hadid (The Iron) 57:4

 There are many types of creatures living on earth, including plants, animals, insects, all kinds of microorganisms, human.
 There are also creature that are not visible for a human eye: the jinn.